iltommi/qdb-documentation/source/faq.rst

 Changes in minor level, such as 1.0.0 to 1.1.0, add features to quasardb.
 The database and client API are 100% backwards compatible with previous versions.

 Changes in major level, such as 1.0.0 to 2.0.0, add significant features to quasardb.
 The database and client API may not be backwards compatible.
-Upgrades may require manual intervention. `Contact Quasardb <contact.html>`_ for assistance.
+Upgrades may require manual intervention. :doc:`Contact us for assistance <contact>`.

 In what language is quasardb written?
 =====================================